 I used to love kids.
 In an entirely legal kind of way might I add.

 But after 5 years of listening to the snotty faced little cretins down my aisles, I’m done.
 My main issue is that the fact that this is a workplace as well as a place to shop.
-Sure, you have to bring your fuck trophy with you, because you can’t afford childcare on your McDonalds wages.
+Sure, you have to bring your crotch trophy with you, because you can’t afford childcare on your McDonalds wages.
 (Yes, I consider retail work to be one step higher in the pecking order to flipping burgers, and what).
 But you could at least try to control your precious little bundle of joy/poop.

 This isn’t aimed at parents that have no choice.
 Some single parents can’t afford childcare and some haven’t got a decent support structure around them.
 I get it.
 I’m talking about those families that treat their weekly grocery shop like a family day out.
 You’ve got Mum and Dad in deep conversation over why Dad has been spending a lot of time with Kerry from work (naughty Dad!).
 Meanwhile, little Jade and Aarron are running around the store causing mayhem.